|

 and payment amount.
 Higher payments mean sooner payoff

 which equals better incentives.
+Tax Credits*

 Two federal income tax credits—dollar-for-dollar reductions